Tempo logotype

 Tempo's named Atlassian Rovo agents include the Timesheets Worklog Assistant (natural-language time logging from Jira activity), Timesheets Summary Analyzer (time-allocation read for project and team leads), Time Insights for Jira (user-level summaries), Structure View Builder (natural-language Structure config), Structure Formula Assistant (formula building), and Custom Charts Assistant (charts on Jira dashboards).
 Every Timesheets suggestion needs human approval before it posts to a CapEx or OpEx account, and entries stay auditable line by line.
 Rovo is available across paid Atlassian Cloud plans, with full credit allocations on Premium and Enterprise.

-Tempo maintains SOC 2 Type 2 and ISO 27001/27701 certifications, with GDPR and CCPA covered via standard DPA.
+Tempo maintains SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA.
 These apply to Tempo Cloud; Tempo Data Center has a separate compliance posture.

-No. ProjectManager covers Gantt, kanban, sheets, dashboards, and time tracking inside its own platform, but its public positioning doesn't include CapEx/OpEx labor classification or capacity governance tied to a Jira system of record.
+Not at portfolio scale tied to Jira.
+ProjectManager covers Gantt, kanban, sheets, dashboards, and time tracking inside its own platform, but its public positioning doesn't include CapEx/OpEx labor classification or capacity governance tied to a Jira system of record.
 Tempo Financial Manager and Tempo Capacity Planner cover those capabilities natively against Jira data.

 ProjectManager publishes per-user tier pricing positioned as a "fraction of the cost" against heavier enterprise PM suites.
 Tempo's pricing is published per product on the Atlassian Marketplace, with tiered per-user pricing for each module.
 The more useful comparison isn't unit license cost: it's total cost of governance.
 ProjectManager pricing covers a standalone PM suite.
 Tempo pricing covers Jira-native portfolio, financial, and capacity governance on top of the delivery system you already run.
 Buyers should pull live quotes from both vendors at their seat count.